 Everyone has an iPhone, so we give them an iPhone.
 They have a tantrum, throw the phone against the wall.
 We get them a new one.
 They suddenly have a new plan for the day, so we instantly drop everything, change our plans and make their plans happen.
 They keep forgetting their shoes for lacrosse, and we bring them every day.

 You can see how habitual these habits become.
 It all looks innocent initially.
-In fact, as the tendencies grow in our society, we can always justify it.
+As the tendencies grow in our society, we can always justify them.
 But we must see what is happening.
 We must begin to see what we are creating.

 Do you find that you simply ask, and the world provides what you ask for?
 I doubt it.